 Shoulder pain can interfere with many activities, from spiking a volleyball to embracing your loved ones.
-The friendly and knowledgeable team at Performance Pain and Sports Medicine provides personalized treatment for all types of shoulder pain at six locations in Houston, Texas; Newtown, Pennsylvania; and Raritan, Bordentown, East Brunswick, and Lawrenceville, New Jersey.
+The friendly and knowledgeable team at Performance Pain and Sports Medicine provides personalized treatment for all types of shoulder pain at five locations in Houston, Texas; and Raritan, Bordentown, East Brunswick, and Lawrenceville, New Jersey.
 Call the nearest office today to find relief from shoulder pain.

 Shoulder pain is one of the most common musculoskeletal conditions, along with back pain, neck pain, and knee pain.
 The shoulder has a broader range of motion than any other joint in your body.
 However, this extensive mobility leaves the shoulder vulnerable to many injuries and illnesses that cause pain.